- Dr Rafael Gomez

-Dr Gomez currently sits as a Council Member of the Design Institute of Australia Queensland Chapter, Founder and Chair of the Design and Emotion Society Australia Chapter and Committee Member for the 2015 IASDR International Design Conference.
+Dr Gomez currently is Subject Area Coordinator for Industrial Design and sits as a Council Member of the Design Institute of Australia Queensland Chapter, Founder and Chair of the Design and Emotion Society Australia Chapter and Committee Member for the 2015 IASDR International Design Conference.

 Design and Emotion, Experience Design, Human Factors, Human Product Interaction, Interface Design, Quailitative methodology

-Dr Gomez has coordinated and written curriculum for various subjects including design visualisation, human factors and ergonomics, usability and also led Work Integrated Learning curriculum for the School of Design.
-Due to his international network another key role for Dr Gomez is to continue building strategic pathways with partner institutions (Hong Kong Polytechnic University, Hong Kong Baptist University, KAIST, Technical University Munich, Delft University, among others) and world-class industry (BMW, Fraunhofer, Bombardier, TechTronics Industries among others) at the teaching and research level.
-One way Dr Gomez continues to build this agenda is to lead the highly successful Asia study tour, which has secured ongoing mobility funding and in 2016 secured $52,000 in competitive external grant funding from the Australian Federal Government through the New Colombo Plan.
-He has also been central in developing internship pathways for industrial design students to BMW and Bombardier.
+Dr Gomez developed, deployed and manages the new Industrial Design degree at QUT and has coordinated and written curriculum across all years in the School of Design.
+He was also part of a team that led the development of a cross-faculty Work Integrated Learning curriculum.
+Due to his international network another key role for Dr Gomez is to continue building strategic pathways with international institutions (Hong Kong Polytechnic University, Hong Kong Baptist University, KAIST, Technical University Munich, Delft University, HTW Berlin, among others) and world-class industry (BMW, Bombardier, TechTronics Industries, IDEO, ZIBA, among others) at the teaching and research level.
+One way Dr Gomez continues to build this agenda is to lead the highly successful Asia study tour, which has secured competitive grant funding from the Australian Federal Government through the New Colombo Plan to the value of $330,000.

-In addition, Gomez brings over 15 years’ industry experience as a designer for small, medium and large enterprises across aviation, construction, medical, government and consumer electronics.
-He is design director for Propaganda Mill, a multidisciplinary design company working across product design, branding, graphics, high-end visualisation, projection graphics and virtual/augmented reality.
+In addition, Dr Gomez brings over 15 years’ industry experience as a designer for small, medium and large enterprises across aviation, construction, medical, government and consumer electronics.
+For almost 10 years he was design director for Propaganda Mill, a multidisciplinary design company working across product design, branding, graphics, high-end visualisation, projection graphics and virtual/augmented reality.
 Recent Achievements:

 - Awarded Cotton Research Development Corporation (CRDC) research funding ($58,000)